KweenMother/Kween-of-Kodi/README.md

 ---

 ## 🔍 The Backstory
-After enduring:
+After over a year of enduring:
-- ❌ Constant Kodi, Real-Debrid, The Loop, Mad Titan & Daddylive stream failures (`ConnectionResetError 10054`)
+- ❌ Constant Kodi, Real-Debrid, The Loop, Mad Titan, & Daddylive stream failures (`ConnectionResetError 10054`)
 - ❌ 501 errors from Real-Debrid's CDN
 - ❌ Optimum repeatedly claiming, *“It’s your device, not us”*